bringlein/real-playlist-extractor/README.md

 - `PLAYLIST` contains the metadata of the videos
 - `STREAM`  contains the videos
-- (`CLIPINF` some scene information etc...not relevant for this script)
+- (`CLIPINF` contains some scene information etc...not relevant for this script)

 The file file names *do not match*!
 I.e. it is *not* required that `0001.rpls` belongs to `0001.m2ps`!